-- 1. Bird’s E-scooter sharing program
+- 1. What is Bird’s E-scooter sharing program?

-- 2. Types of E-scooter accidents
+- 2. What are the types of E-scooter accidents?

-1. Bird’s E-scooter sharing program
+1. What is Bird’s E-scooter sharing program?

 The similarities between Bird and ridesharing companies like Lyft and Uber are not a mistake: Bird was founded by Travis VanderZanden, a former executive at both of these major ridesharing companies.

 Since the company’s startup in September 2017, Bird has entered more than 100 cities in the U.S. and Europe.
 These include the following cities and universities in California:

 - Culver City,